gostonefire/cloud_sync/README.md

 To make it run in the background the start script can be run like e.g. ./start.sh >> /dev/null 2>&1 &

 Better solutions can probably easy be found.

+### Onedrive authorization
+Before cloud_sync can start sync any files it needs a set of access and refresh tokens from Microsoft on behalf of you.
+So, after starting the server, head to https://<host.domain>:<bind_port>/grant where of course <host.domain>
+is the server you are running cloud_sync within.
+You will then end up in an OAuth2.0 Code flow where Microsoft will ask for you permission to act on your behalf and then send back a code to your defined redirect URL, which in turn will be traded for access/refresh tokens, which in turn will be saved where you have defined them to be saved.

+At some point the refresh token will also expire.
+Cloud_sync will at that point write an error to the error log and send that same error to the mail address defined in the config file.